venoid/admin-datatable/README.md

 ### Table columns
 Array of objects with this options:
-- type - string representing field type (id, number or string)
+- type: string representing field type (id, number or string)

 - label

-- field - function which has in parameter row data, you can define how data will be rendered
+- field: function which has in parameter row data, you can define how data will be rendered

-- width - string with number, which indicated width of a column
+- width: string with number, which indicated width of a column

 ### Table data
 Array with your data.